-SMALL ENGINES - (Open to youth in Small Engines 1, 2 and 3.)
-Exhibit a display, selecting one of the following items:

-- Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work; OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work. - SMALL ENGINES READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in any Small Engines project)
+- \SMALL ENGINES (Open to youth in Small Engines 1, 2 and 3.)
+Exhibit a display, selecting one of the following items: - Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work; OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work. - \SMALL ENGINES READY4LIFE CHALLENGE: See page 2 #10 for project description. - \SMALL ENGINES MAKER:See page 2 #11 and page 29 to exhibit.